Ireland Exam Visa

 - You do not have a track record of serious crimes.

 If you are not sure whether you meet the requirements for the Exam Visa, get in touch with our immigration experts.
-They will assess your eligibility for it and will tell you what your next steps should be.
+They will assess your individual eligibility for it and will tell you what your next steps should be.

-How to apply for the Exam Visa
+How to apply for Ireland Exam Visa?

 You need to apply for the Exam Visa before you visit Ireland.
 You must apply for the Exam Visa from your home country or a country where you live as a legal resident.
 If you seek entry into Ireland without a valid visa, you will not be allowed in.